-The expansion of both the contract framework portfolio and the increasing numbers of consultancy and support contracts being delivered by Scotland Excel has necessitated an increasing workforce over the past 6 years as detailed in the graph below.
+The expansion of both the contract framework portfolio and the increasing numbers of consultancy and support contracts being delivered by Scotland Excel has necessitated an increasing workforce over the past 6 years; however, as can be seen from the following graph, the staffing complement for 2020/21 showed a small reduction due to the implementation of a recruitment freeze initiated by the organisation at the start of the pandemic.
+This recruitment freeze contributed to the better than anticipated financial performance for Scotland Excel during 2020/21.